simonmichael/hledger_site/faq.md

 - make a balance sheet, showing your asset and liability account balances
 - make a cashflow report, showing changes in your cash assets
 - make an income statement, showing your revenues and expenses
-- show a forecast of future activity, eg to help with cashflow planning
 - show a bar chart of transaction activity by period
 - show purchase costs/selling prices
 - show market values in any currency at any valuation date
 - calculate the rate of return of a savings account or investment
+- make reports from timeclock or timedot time logs
+- make reports from any CSV file

 It can slice, dice, and present your reports in different ways:

+- filter out just the items or time period you're interested in
-- show multiple time periods side by side
+- show multiple periods side by side
 - summarise accounts to give the big picture
-- filter out just the items or time period you're interested in
 - rewrite or pivot account names to give different views
 - output reports as plain text, HTML, or CSV
 - run as a live-updating terminal UI, for fast interactive exploration
 - run as a web app, allowing remote/multi-user browsing and data entry
 - run as a JSON web API, for integrating with custom apps
+- be linked into a Haskell script or program

-Add a few directives to the file, and it can:
+Add a few directives to the file, and hledger can:

 - include and combine multiple data sets
 - generate recurring transactions by rule
 - add extra postings (splits) to transactions by rule
+- show a forecast of future activity, eg to help with cashflow planning
 - make a budget report, showing your budget goals and status by account and period

-Also, hledger can:
+Also, it can:

+- generate interest transactions by rule
 - help you enter new transactions with prompts or a terminal UI
 - help you convert and import new transactions from external sources, eg banks
-- make reports from any CSV file
-- make reports from timeclock or timedot time logs
-- generate interest transactions by rule

-## How would that help me ?
+## How could that help me ?

 - More clarity, transparency and accountability, for yourself or others
 - Know what you owe, or who owes you